What Is a Rhinoplasty?

 Dr Jeremy Hunt’s may help patiets reduce or increase their nose’s size, change its shape, narrow it or widen it, or change its angle.
 As a plastic surgeon with interest in Craniofacial Surgery, Dr Jeremy Hunt sees patients in Sydney and Wollongong.

 Before planning a rhinoplasty, it’s important to understand your options.
 Here are some of the most common types of rhinoplasty:

 - Closed rhinoplasty is performed using a technique to make a discreet, small incision on the inside of the nose.
 This is common when fixing a deviated septum or when correcting simple nose tip deformities such as a bulbous tip or an asymmetrical nose

 - Open rhinoplasty is performed through an incision made on the skin on the base of the nose.
-This is ideal when correcting large nasal deformities present since birth or caused by trauma to the nose.
+This is ideal when addressing large nasal deformities present since birth or caused by trauma to the nose.
 It is also used to access the nasal septum that, when deviated, can cause significant breathing problems or distort the nose shape

 - Revision rhinoplasty is for people who had a rhinoplasty before and now are just touching up or changing the shape of the nose as they are not pleased with the results achieved with the initial procedure

 - Reconstructive rhinoplasty uses tissue grafts of cartilage to rebuild or reconstruct a nose that has been damaged by trauma, or often previous surgery.
 Rhinoplasty involves altering the internal cartilage and bone of the nose.
 Dr Hunt can take out cartilage from the bone of the nose or he can also add to the nose cartilage by taking some from the ear